-Abstentions and broker non-votes will not have any effect on any of Proposals No. 2 through 7 (except with regard to Proposal No. 5 as described below).
+Abstentions and broker non-votes will not have any effect on Proposals No. 2 and No.3.
 Additionally, as discussed below, there will not be broker non-votes with regard to Proposal No. 2 as it is a routine matter.

-13. What if I don't vote?
+12. What if I don't vote?
 What if I abstain?
 How are broker non-votes counted?

-Based on current NYSE rules, your broker will NOT be able to vote your shares with respect to the election of Directors, the non-binding advisory approval of executive compensation, the non-binding advisory approval of the frequency of future advisory votes on the Company's executive compensation, the approval of the Amended Stock Incentive Plan or the stockholder proposals.
+Based on current NYSE rules, your broker will NOT be able to vote your shares with respect to the election of Directors, the non-binding advisory approval of executive compensation, or the approval of the 2018 Stock Incentive Plan.
 If you have not provided directions to your broker, we strongly encourage you to vote your shares and exercise your right to vote as a stockholder.
 However, the NYSE considers Proposal No. 2, regarding the ratification of the appointment of Deloitte & Touche LLP, a routine matter.
 Thus, your broker or nominee may vote on your behalf with regard to Proposal No. 2, whether or not you provide voting instructions.
 When a proposal is not a routine matter and a brokerage firm has not received voting instructions from a beneficial owner of the shares with respect to that proposal, the brokerage firm cannot vote the shares on that proposal.
-This is called a broker non-vote.
-Abstentions and broker non-votes are generally not considered votes cast and will have no effect on the proposals, except the approval of the Amended Stock Incentive Plan.
-The approval of the Amended Stock Incentive Plan is subject to the stockholder approval requirements of the NYSE listing rules.
-Under these rules, abstentions will count as votes cast and will have the same effect as votes cast against Proposal

-No. 5.
-Broker non-votes are not considered to be votes cast under the NYSE requirements and therefore will not affect the voting results with respect to the approval of Proposal No. 5.
+This is called a broker nonvote.
+Abstentions and broker non-votes are generally not considered votes cast and will have no effect on the proposals, except the approval of the 2018 Stock Incentive Plan.
+The approval of the 2018 Stock Incentive Plan is subject to the stockholder approval requirements of the NYSE listing rules.
+Under these rules, abstentions will count as votes cast and will have the same effect as votes cast against Proposal No. 4.
+Broker non-votes are not considered to be votes cast under the NYSE requirements and therefore will not affect the voting results with respect to the approval of Proposal No. 4.

-14. What happens if a Director nominee does not receive a majority of the votes cast?
+13. What happens if a Director nominee does not receive a majority of the votes cast?

 Under our Corporate Governance Principles, a Director nominee, running uncontested, who does not receive a majority of the votes cast, is required to tender his or her resignation for consideration by the Governance and Nominations Committee ("GN Committee").
 The GN Committee will recommend to the Board whether to accept or reject the resignation.

 The Board will act on the tendered resignation and publicly disclose its decision within 90 days following certification of the election results.
 Unless all Directors have tendered their resignation, any Director who tenders his or her resignation will not participate in the Board's decision with respect to the resignation.

-15. Can I change my vote after I have delivered my proxy?
+14. Can I change my vote after I have delivered my proxy?

 Yes.
 You may change your vote at any time before your proxy is exercised at the meeting.
 You can do this in one of three ways.
-First, you can revoke your proxy by sending written notice to the Secretary of Coach before the meeting.
-Second, you can authorize online or send the Secretary of Coach a laterdated, signed proxy before the meeting.
+First, you can revoke your proxy by sending written notice to the Secretary of Tapestry before the Annual Meeting.
+Second, you can authorize online or send the Secretary of Tapestry a later-dated, signed proxy before the meeting.
 Third, if you are a holder of record, you can attend the meeting in person and vote.
 If your shares are held in an account at a brokerage firm or bank, you must contact your brokerage firm or bank to change your vote or obtain a proxy to vote your shares if you wish to cast your votes in person at the meeting.

-16. If my shares are held in "street name" by my broker, will my broker vote my shares for me?
+15. If my shares are held in "street name" by my broker, will my broker vote my shares for me?